 Study and internship abroad

 A stay abroad is a good idea.
-It strengthens flexibility and versatility, deepens and expands professional and linguistic knowledge, and engaging with a foreign culture opens up new perspectives, changes self-assessment and gives you additional self-confidence.
+It strengthens flexibility and versatility, deepens and expands professional and language skills, and the exposure to a foreign culture opens up new perspectives, changes self-assessment and provides additional self-confidence.

-Note: If you are thinking of going abroad for a while, you should plan a visit to the Information Room of the International Relations Department well in advance.
-The staff there or the coordinators of the various exchange programs can give many important tips and hints for planning your stay abroad.
+If you are thinking of going abroad for a while, please contact the InfoCenter for Study and Internship Abroad of the International Relations Office well in advance.
+The staff at the InfoCenter or the coordinators of the various exchange programmes can give many important tips and hints for planning your stay abroad.

 A stay abroad is always associated with additional costs.
 It is important to inform yourself about the expected costs in good time.